After lockdowns lead to an e-bike boom, VanMoof raises $40M Series B to expand globally – TechCrunch

-E-bike startup VanMoof, has raised a $40 million investment from Norwest Venture Partners, Felix Capital and Balderton Capital.
+E-bike startup VanMoof has raised a $40 million investment from Norwest Venture Partners, Felix Capital and Balderton Capital.
 The Series B financing comes after a $13.5 million investment in May.
 The funding brings VanMoof’s total raised to $73 million and furthers the e-bike brand’s ultimate mission of getting the next billion on bikes.

 The Series B funding will be used to meet the increased demand, shorten delivery times and build a suite of rider service solutions.
 It also aims to boost its share of the e-bike market in North America, Europe and Japan.